 Defining Architectural Design

-Architectural design is a methodical approach that you’ll find integrates creativity with practical considerations to produce the plans for buildings and structures.
-It involves your understanding of form, function, and the contextual environment in which the structure will exist.
-Put simply, it’s about creating a blueprint that balances aesthetic appeal with usability.
+Architectural design is a methodical approach that integrates creativity with practical considerations to produce the plans for buildings and structures.
+It involves understanding form, function, and the contextual environment in which the structure will exist.

 Architectural design narrows down to several key stages: